-1) Applicable category based on structure and origin of the excipient in support to evaluate nitrosamines in the excipient 1 the risk of forma ation of Synthetic origin and nitrogen containing Nitrogen containing?
-No Mined excipients, N-free products of fermentation or natural origin, Image: No Image: No ☐ N-free mineral acids or bases, organic solvents, polymers, inorganic salts, small organic N-free entities, No , Yes Chemical Synthetic Manufacturing Process? including processes to introduce chemically synthesized fragments to biological products or substances of natural origin 2) Is sodium nitrite (NaNO2) or any other nitrite or nitrosating agent2: used in any steps in the manufacturing process as reagents/catalyst? known to be used in the preparation of raw materials or intermediates used in the manufacturing process? known to be used in the preparation of reagents/catalysts/processing aids used in the manufacturing process? known or likely to be generated as impurities during the manufacturing process? deliberately added to the process, including components of cell culture media or for fermentation?
-YES NO Information not available 3) Have you analysed the excipient for: - nitrites? - nitrosamines?
+1) Applicable category based on structure and origin of the excipient in support to evaluate to nitrosamines in the excipient 1 the risk of form ation of Target Excipient: Yes Proteins, enzymes, products of fermentation or extraction of biologic sources, fermentation or extraction of biologic containing fermentation or natural origin, organic so organic solvents, polymers, inorganic salts, small organic N-free entities, No , Yes Chemical Synthetic Manufacturing Process? including processes to introduce chemically synthesized fragments to biological products or substances of natural origin 2) Is sodium nitrite (NaNO 2) or any other nitrite or nitrosating agent 2 : - used in any steps in the manufacturing process as reagents/catalyst? - known to be used in the preparation of raw materials or intermediates used in the manufacturing process? - known to be used in the preparation of reagents/catalysts/processing aids used in the manufacturing process?
+YES NO Information not available known or likely to be generated as impurities during the manufacturing process? deliberately added to the process, including components of cell culture media or for fermentation?
+3) Have you analysed the excipient for: - nitrites? - nitrosamines?
 Nitrites: Method FIA; LoD 0.2 ppm / Nitrosamines NDMA, NDEA, NDPA, NDBA, NMOR, NPYR, NPIP: Method GC/TEA; LoQ 0.5 ppb / Tests conducted in a contracted laboratory.
-YES NO Test result < LoD < LoQ 4) Is water used in the manufacturing process?
+YES ⊠ ⊠ NO □ Test result < LoD < LoQ 4) Is water used in the manufacturing process?
 If "Yes": i. is purified water3 used in the manufacturing process? ii. if potable water is used, where possible, please report the maximum level of nitrite.
-Maximum levels of Nitrites YES NO Not applicable □ □ Not available LoD 0.02 mg/l.
-Legal requirements according Directive (EU) 2020/2184: Nitrites < 0.5 mg/l 5) Are there any secondary and/or tertiary amines 4 present in the manufacturing process as: - raw material 5 ? - intermediate? - reagent? - processing aids? - catalyst? - solvent?
-YES NO MM MM MM MM MM Not If yes, are those amines present in the same - previous - subsequent step as any nitrosating agent mentioned in section 2? applicable ⊠ ⊠ ⊠
+YES NO Not applicable □ □ Maximum levels of - Nitrites LoD 0.02 mg/l.
+Legal requirements according Directive (EU) 2020/2184: Nitrites < 0.5 mg/l < LoD Not available 5) Are there any secondary and/or tertiary amines 4 present in the manufacturing process as: - raw material 5 ? - intermediate? - reagent? - processing aids? - catalyst? - solvent?
+YES Not If yes, are those amines present in the same - previous - subsequent step as any nitrosating agent mentioned in section 2? applicable ⊠ ⊠ ⊠